marianorivera/How2TrainUrVAE/model_weights/readme_model_weights.txt

-The weights files are larger than 100MB, try to train be your self the model.
-It takes about a 13 min per epoch (24000 256x256x3 celebHQ training images) in a Nvidia 3090 RTX.
+The weights files are larger than 100MB.
+Meanwhile we upload the weights, try to train the model by yourself.
+It takes about a 13 min per epoch (24000 256x256x3 celebHQ training images) in a NVidia 3090 RTX.
 You can see how it performs after 50 epochs, 300-400 epochs are required for a complete training.